project-wildfyre/uk-testcore-r4/source/pages/_includes/UKCore-Observation-intro.md

 <!-- end TOC -->
 ### Profile Purpose ###

-This profile allows exchange of information of Measurements and simple assertions made about an individual, device or other subject.
-More specific observation profiles will be added to this specification in later releases when the use cases for more specific observations have been evaluated.
+This profile allows exchange of information of measurements and simple assertions made about an individual, device or other subject.
+More observation profiles will be added to this specification in later releases when the use cases for more specific observations have been evaluated.

-Note: this profile MUST not be used where a more specific UK Core profile exists.
+Note: this profile MUST NOT be used where a more specific UK Core profile exists.

 ### Example Usage Scenarios ###